lunchboxer/spelling-master/src/lib/level3-glossary.md

 : Displayed or presented something.
 "She showed me photos from the trip."

 shower
 : Brief fall of rain.
-"Let's wait out this rain shower before we walk home."
+"Let’s wait out this rain shower before we walk home."

 sign
 : Object conveying information.
 "The sign said there was danger ahead."